jaeseungyum/bem-sass/README.md

 ![Build Status](https://img.shields.io/circleci/project/jsng/bem-sass.svg)

-`bem-sass` is a Sass library for organizing CSS objects.
-It helps you apply BEM architecture to CSS you write with no compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3).
+BemSass is a Sass library that helps you organize your CSS codes.
+This library allows you to take advantage of BEM architecture, writing your own CSS code without any compatibility issues with both RubySass(>= 3.4) and LibSass(>=3.3).
 `bem-sass` is heavily inspired by [Immutable CSS](http://csswizardry.com/2015/03/immutable-css/) and [ITCSS](http://itcss.io/) as well as the original BEM methodology.
-It is a pure Sass implementation of those concepts.
+It is a pure Sass implementation of these concepts.

 ## Quick Start
 + Install with [Bower](http://bower.io): ```bower install bem-sass --save-dev```
 + Install with [npm](https://www.npmjs.com): ```npm install bem-sass --save-dev```

-## Basic Usages
+## Basic Usage
-Once you import `bem-sass` to your project, you can simply build your own css object like below:
+Once you import BemSass to your project, you can simply write your own CSS code like below:

 ```scss